Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 The grates are constructed out of stainless steel to avoid flare-ups thanks to Char-Broil’s TRU-Infrared design, which spreads heat evenly and creates a barrier between your food and flame.

 Now for the downside: I like that this grill puts out a lot of heat, but it doesn’t like to cook at lower temperatures.
-I tend to quickly sear my meat, but this may be a problem if you like to cook low and slow.
+I tend to sear my meat quickly, but this may be a problem if you cook low and slow.

-There is an easy solution to this, but it will require a trip to the hardware store for a new control valve and brass adaptors.
+There is an easy solution to this, but it will require a hardware store trip for a new control valve and brass adaptors.
 In total this shouldn’t cost more than $20.
 Once you make this simple adjustment, you’ll be able to dial in your flame exactly how you want it.

 Another drawback is that you need to be diligent about cleaning, seasoning, and drying the grates.
 Treat this like a cast-iron skillet.
 Otherwise, it’ll rust on you.